-TIM HOLMAN, MiT 1999, won the 2012 K-12 Distinguished High School Educator of the Year from Evergreen.
-Tim's nomination was based on his outstanding work with students and his dedication to bringing community members and important political figures into direct conversation with his students.
-Tim teaches at DuPont Manual High School in Louisville, KY.
+TIM HOLMAN, MIT 1999, won Evergreen's 2012 K-12 Distinguished High School Educator of the Year.
+Tim's nomination was based on his outstanding work with students at Dupont Manual H.S. in KY, and his dedication to bringing community members and important political figures into direct conversation with his students.

-KATE (TRAFTON) HUDSON, MIT 2003, won the 2012 K-12 Distinguished Middle School Educator of the Year from Evergreen.
-Kate is committed to helping others succeed and reaches out to new teachers.
+KATE (TRAFTON) HUDSON, MIT 2003, won Evergreen's 2012 K-12 Distinguished Middle School Educator of the Year.
 Her principal stated, "I cannot overemphasize Kate's positive impact on the sixth graders in our building, her colleagues in the building, and the 5th grade math teachers in the district.
 She is a game changer and extremely valuable to the Olympia School District."
-She teaches 6th grade math and science at Marshall Middle School.
+She teaches Science at Reeves Middle School.

-JANET O'HALLORAN, MIT 1998, won the 2012 K-12 Distinguished Elementary Educator of the Year from Evergreen.
-Janet is completing her 14th year as an elementary teacher in the Olympia School District, currently working with 3rd graders at McKenny Elementary.
+JANET O'HALLORAN, MIT 1998, won Evergreen's 2012 K-12 Distinguished Elementary Educator of the Year.
+Janet works with 3rd graders at McKenny Elementary, Olympia WA.
 Her principal stated, "What makes Ms. O'Halloran stand out in our field is her extraordinary skill and commitment with students, at the school level, as a District leader and in the larger political efforts of public education.
 On this respect, she represents the core values inherent to our profession and more specifically to The Evergreen State College's philosophy of understanding the social relevance and responsibility of our work."

-AMADA LANG, MIT 2005, was awarded Washington State's Elementary Art Educator of the Year, 2012 by the Washington Art Education Association.
+AMADA LANG, MIT 2005, won the 2011 Elementary Art Educator of the Year from the Washington Art Education Association.
 Amada teaches art at Horizons Elementary in the North Thurston School District.
 She stated that her favorite part of teaching art is seeing her students' amazement at their own ability and creativity.

-TAMAR KRAMES, MIT 2006, was named Educator of the Month for April 2012 by the Lakewood Rotary.
+TAMAR KRAMES, MIT 2006, was named April 2012 Educator of the Month by the Lakewood Rotary.
 Tamar teaches English Language Learners at Clover Park High School.
 Her principal stated, "Tamar exhibits a personable affinity with parents, staff and students.
-She represents herself as a strong role model for young women and men - many of whom do not have support at home, especially those who are struggling to learn a new language, a different culture, and rigorous expectations to graduate."
+She represents herself as a strong role model for young women and men many of whom do not have support at home, especially those who are struggling to learn a new language, a different culture, and rigorous expectations to graduate."

-ANNIE SOLES, MIT 1993, was named "Teacher of the Year 2012" for Nisqually Middle School.
-This award is presented by the North Thurston Education Association and North Thurston Public Schools.
-"I love my job and am passionate about sharing my interests in biology and instilling a desire to learn more about our natural world," Soles writes.
-"I have enjoyed exploring with my students the wonders of nature and challenges that we face in regard to our environment's health."
+ANNIE SOLES, MIT 1993, won "2012 Teacher of the Year" for Nisqually Middle School.
+"I have enjoyed exploring with my students the wonders of nature & challenges that we face in regard to our environment's